HermesGermany/galapagos/docs/Demo Setup.md

 * Galapagos
 * All the required certificate stuff

+Please note that we **recommend** to start with the [Confluent Cloud setup](./Confluent%20Cloud%20Setup.md), which requires less local resources and avoids the SSL certificate stuff associated with the setup described here.
+You can create a Confluent Cloud account for free and will get some free testing budget for some months, so you can easily evaluate Galapagos in this timeframe.

 ## Prerequisites

 To run Galapagos locally and get an idea what it can do for you, you will need the following prerequisites: